Here are the countries that have recognized a Palestinian state

 In the spring of 2024, more European and Caribbean nations recognized a Palestinian state, including Barbados, Ireland, Jamaica, Norway and Spain.
 At the time, Irish Prime Minister Simon Harris called on Israeli Prime Minister Benjamin Netanyahu “to listen to the world and stop the humanitarian catastrophe we are seeing in Gaza.”

-Most recently, Canada and the United Kingdom announced formal recognition of the State of Palestine on Sunday, making them the first of the Group of Seven (G7) nations to do so.
+Canada and the United Kingdom announced formal recognition of the State of Palestine days before the United Nations General Assembly Meeting in September, making them the first of the Group of Seven (G7) nations to do so.
 Australia and Portugal followed suit.

-That mirrors the decisions by France, Belgium, and others to announce plans to recognize a Palestinian state at the United Nations General Assembly meeting in September.
+That mirrors the decisions by France, Luxembourg and Malta, which recognized the State of Palestine at a UN summit.
+Belgium also recognized a Palestinian state at that summit, but said it can only take legal effect if Hamas is removed and hostages are returned.

 Those recent announcements leave the United States increasingly isolated from some of its closest allies on the issue of Israel and how it has conducted its military campaign and aid restrictions.